ricowww/js-rock-paper-scissors/README.md

 --function to store textbox into a variable - OK
  ---Checker function to make input case-insensitive - OK

--Get computer player to input random  rock, paper, or scissor --Random function for computer to choose any of three numbers --Numbers are converted into rock, paper, or scissors --Store choice in a variable
+-Get computer player to input random  rock, paper, or scissor - OK --Random function for computer to choose any of three numbers --Numbers are converted into rock, paper, or scissors --Store choice in a variable

--Determine who wins for the round and record the score --if user chose rock and computer chose scissor, user gets +1 point --if user chose rock and computer chose paper, computer gets +1 point --if user chose rock and computer chose rock, nothing happens
+-Determine who wins for the round and record the score - OK --if user chose rock and computer chose scissor, user gets +1 point --if user chose rock and computer chose paper, computer gets +1 point --if user chose rock and computer chose rock, nothing happens